status-im/swarms/ideas/142-wallet-compatibility/README.md

 Since the generation of the key is different, the account and address are not the ones that the user expected to import.
 Users won't be able to log in to `dapps` with the same account they used previously, and won't be able to see the value and collectables they actually have in their wallet.

+To fix this problem, in the Technical Overview we describe the changes that make the generation of the keys compatible with those other wallets.

 Impacts Ideas #58-mainnet and #80-onboarding.